Percolation of worms: Introduction

 \begin{lemma}[Finite second moment implies existence of subcritical phase] If $m_2 < \infty$ then for any $v \in \big(0, 1 \slash ((2d+1) \cdot m_2)\big)$ the set $\mathcal{S}^v$ does not percolate. \end{lemma} In short: if $m_2<+\infty$ then $v_c>0$.
 We will prove Lemma \ref{lemma_m_2_finite_no_perc} in Section \ref{section_moment_cond_zoo}.

 Note that one can prove Lemma \ref{lemma_m_2_finite_no_perc} by dominating the exploration of the animals that make up the connected cluster of $o$ in $\mathcal{S}^v$ by a subcritical branching process with a compound Poisson offspring distribution.
-If $m_2=+\infty$ then the expected number of offspring in this branching process is infinite for all $v>0$, therefore it survives with positive probability.
+The reason why the second moment $m_2$ enters the picture is that the expected total cardinality of animals that contain a fixed vertex is related to $m_2$ by size-biasing.
+If $m_2=+\infty$ then the expected number of offspring in the dominating branching process is infinite for all $v>0$, therefore it survives with positive probability.
 One might naively think that this survival property can be transferred back to the exploration of the animals that make up the connected cluster of the origin in $\mathcal{S}^v$, which would imply that $\mathcal{S}^v$ percolates.
-The problem with this approach is that a supercritical branching process conditioned on survival grows at least exponentially, but $\mathbb{Z}^d$ is amenable, thus, on the long run, the exploration of $\mathcal{S}^v$ behaves very differently compared to the dominating branching process, since it inevitably runs out of new animals to be explored in larger and larger spatial regions surrounding the origin.
+The problem with this approach is that the total population of a supercritical branching process conditioned on survival grows much faster than the volume of the region occupied by the associated branching random walk on $\mathbb{Z}^d$, see e.g.\ \cite{biggins_shape}.
+Thus, on the long run, the exploration of $\mathcal{S}^v$ behaves very differently compared to the dominating branching process, since it inevitably runs out of new animals to be explored in larger and larger spatial regions surrounding the origin.

 Nevertheless, the gap between the conditions of Lemmas \ref{lemma_infinite_m1_perc} and \ref{lemma_m_2_finite_no_perc} is rather wide, so one wonders whether it is possible to provide weaker moment conditions that guarantee either $v_c=0$ or $v_c>0$ in the Poisson zoo percolation model.
 Let us now argue that one cannot tighten this gap by much, i.e., both Lemmas \ref{lemma_infinite_m1_perc} and \ref{lemma_m_2_finite_no_perc} are sharp (or at least very close to being sharp).